 For characterization of particular mutation or disease, we are using the DNA as a sample then what is the need for RNA.

 The total DNA contains coding and non-coding DNA.
 Even if we target a particular gene, the gene contains coding exons, non-coding introns and promoter.

-On the other side, once the amino acid chain forms the protein, it is synthesised only from the coding region of the gene viz by the exon only.
+On the other side, once the amino acid chain forms the protein is synthesised only from the coding region of the gene viz by the exon only.

 The figure below is the graphical representation of the central dogma process.

 The starting material for the RT-PCR is RNA, hence we have to extract RNA instead of DNA.
 Oligo (dT) primers, random primers and sequence-specific primers are three types of primers can be used in the quantitative RT-PCR.
 However, which primer set are used depends on the requirement of the assay.